nonvisual/nonvisual.github.io/about.md

 Thanks for reading!

-*This blog is built on top of Lanyon theme for Jekyll.
-More information [here](https://lanyon.getpoole.com/)*
+*This blog is built on top of Lanyon and Codinfox-lanyon themes for Jekyll.
+More information [here](https://lanyon.getpoole.com/) and [here](https://github.com/codinfox/codinfox-lanyon)*